krgamestudios/Toy/CONTRIBUTING.md

 I'm extremely appreciative to have people contribute their time and expertise towards this project.
 Before I get into the details, let me give some high level goals:

-* Toy is intended to work as an embedded scripting language inside a game engine, tentatively titled "Box".
+* Toy is intended to work as an embedded scripting language inside a game engine, tentatively titled "Box", but should be general enough to use anywhere.
 * Toy's goal is to allow for a great degree of modability for any games developed with the Box engine.
 * As such, using Toy itself should be easy for novice and veteran coders.
 * Toy is developed with a focus on speed, efficient resource management, and portability.